JessWinn/Houndshark-Mitogenomics/README.md

 ## STEP 7: Multispecies coalescent model

 Estimates the effects of gene-tree conflict on species-tree inference.
-***[Input files are in the folder "7_Multispecies coalescent model".]

 ### STEP 7.1: ASTRAL

-1. Estimate individual gene trees for the 13 PCGs and 2 rRNAs based on the ML criterion in IQ-Tree used the cleaned and edited single gene alignments.
+1. Estimate individual gene trees for the 13 PCGs and 2 rRNAs based on the ML criterion in IQ-Tree used the cleaned and edited single gene alignments created in Step 4.3.
 Use a greedy model selection strategy (-m MFP)and the NNI approach to search for tree topology and compute branch supports with 1000 bootstrapped replicates of the UFBoot2 approach (Hoang et al., 2018).
 ```
 for gene in *.fas